GSA/cto-website/_guides/API_standards.md

   - Developers
 ---

-GSA has developed [API Standards](https://github.com/GSA/api-standards) that capture GSA's recommended best practices, conventions, and standards for Application Programming Interfaces (APIs).API Security is governed by the GSA IT Security Procedural Guide: API Security CIO-IT Security-19-93.
+GSA has developed [API Standards](https://github.com/GSA/api-standards) that capture GSA's recommended best practices, conventions, and standards for Application Programming Interfaces (APIs).

+API Security is governed by the GSA IT Security Procedural Guide: API Security CIO-IT Security-19-93.
+Reference that guide for security-related topics such as HTTPS encryption, authentication, and authorization.

 The standards include these critical items: